jaffamonkey/iOS-android-specflow-appium/README.md

 ### Reports

+Not priority for this POC, as primary focus in on testing framework and tools in context of Browserstack

 I have not included local reports for POC, as browserstack will generate those (they are extensive).
-If there is an error a screenshot is created and located in default project build directory.
+When running tests locally, and there is an error a screenshot is created and located in default project build directory.